My Quiet Kitchen

 Top Tips

-Cut the cabbage into wedges that are thick enough to hold up in the air fryer but not so thick that they don't cook through.
-Referring to the photos should help!
+• Take care while cutting the cabbage so that the wedges (or steaks) are thick enough to hold up in the air fryer but not so thick that they don't cook through.

-And remember to keep the core intact so the wedges hold together.
-Of course, even if the cabbage falls apart it's no big deal.
-It will still taste great!
+• Leaving the core intact helps the cabbage wedges hold together.
+Of course, even if they fall apart a little, it's no big deal.
+It still tastes great!

 • overhead view of air fryer peaches with caramelized maple tahini on top.